remram44/ceph-k8s-backup/README.md

 Annotations on Kubernetes PersistentVolumes:

-* `cephbackup.hpc.nyu.edu/backupa (true/false)` indicates that this PV should not be backed up
+* `cephbackup.hpc.nyu.edu/backup` (true/false) indicates that this PV should not be backed up

-In addition, an annotation `cephbackup.hpc.nyu.edu/last-backup` is set on the PV by this system to keep track of the data of the last backup.
+In addition, an annotation `cephbackup.hpc.nyu.edu/last-backup` is set on the PVC by this system show the date of the last backup.

 A volume is backed up if: